-Do not count your spouse's personal services to determine whether you met the requirements listed above.
+Do not count your spouse's personal services to determine whether you met the requirements listed earlier to qualify as a real estate professional.
 However, you can count your spouse's participation in an activity in determining if you materially participated.